 Choosing the right play activities for kids with autism is similar to choosing activities for any other child.

-Use visuals.
-Kids with autism are primarily visual learners- use this to create engaging activities for autistic toddlers, autistic preschoolers and older autistic kids.
-Picture cards can be used as prompts to perform certain activities or as a visual aid to teach a sequence or outline the rules of an activity.
+Kids with autism are primarily visual learners- use this to create engaging activities for autistic toddlers, autistic preschoolers, and older autistic kids.
+Picture cards can be used as prompts to perform certain activities or as a visual aid to teach a sequence or outline the rules of activity.
 Being able to look at instructions rather than listen to instructions is typically easier for most kids with autism.

 What Are the Best Activities for Autistic Kids?